 Don’t Worry, He Won’t Get Far on Foot (2018)

-What a year for Joaquin Phoenix (Walk the Line, Her) is set to have.
+What a year for Joaquin Phoenix (Walk the Line, Her) will have.
 With four movies set for release in 2018, Phoenix is an early favorite for a Best Actor Academy Award for the critically acclaimed and still under-appreciated You Were Never Really Here.
 Say what you want about that movie if you’ve seen it, but you can’t knock on his amazingly even performance.
-And the highly anticipated The Sisters Brothers (fall release) is also receiving some early Oscar buzz.
+The highly anticipated The Sisters Brothers (fall release) has also received some early Oscar buzz.
 As good as he was in You Were Never Really Here and as good as he probably will be in The Sisters Brothers, his performance of the year will be as John Callahan, the quadriplegic cartoon artist in the biopic Don’t Worry, He Won’t Get Far on Foot, a movie that many moviegoers will forget because of its title, but not because of its story or the performances of its lead.
-I admit that I was skeptical of the title and the trailer because you never really know if a Phoenix movie will be great or terrible these days.
-But I have trust in director Gus Van Sant (Good Will Hunting, Finding Forrester).
-If nothing else, I knew the movie was not going to be f***ing suck (Alex Ovechkin Stanley Cup quote…my team’s average is a combined one win a decade, so I’m going to milk the Washington Capitals championship for a long, long time).
-And the movie certainly didn’t suck.
-In fact, people often ask me if I watch movies through the eyes of a fan or of a critic.
-And more often than not, it goes back and forth, but I feel like I’m always analyzing the movie.
-However, when a movie is great, the critic’s lens gets taken off, and I’m in it for the ride as much as the persons sitting on my left and right.
-And that was the case with this movie.
-I was just really invested in the story and the characters.
+I was skeptical of the title and the trailer because you never know if a Phoenix movie will be great or terrible.
+But I trust director Gus Van Sant (Good Will Hunting, Finding Forrester).
+I felt invested in the story and the characters.
 It reminded me a lot of The End of the Tour, a movie which, admittedly, I enjoyed slightly more than Don’t Worry, He Won’t Get Far on Foot.
 But it had that same sort of vibe with me.

 Matching Phoenix’s performance was a nearly unrecognizable Jonah Hill (The Wolf of Wall StreetMoneyball) as Donnie, a gay alcoholic who runs Alcoholic Annonymous (AA) meetings from his wealthy home that he inherited from his parents.
-Looking like a blond Jesus, Donnie is a leader and meshes together John and a handful of other abrasive personalities in a unique support group separate from the AA meetings that he runs.
-But behind those long locks and blue eyes is a powerful man who has his own share of sadness and difficult times.
+Looking like a blond Jesus, Donnie is a leader and meshes John and a handful of other abrasive personalities together in a unique support group separate from the AA meetings that he runs.
+But behind those long locks and blue eyes is a powerful man who has his own share of sadness and challenging times.
 At one point, when he’s talking to John on the phone, he tells him that he gets particularly sad at 4:00 p.m. each day.
-He doesn’t expand on this, but watching him lounge on his king-sized bed while twirling the ends of his hair lets us know that, yes, he has as much pain in his life as John or any of the others that he sponsors.
-Nevertheless, he lives by the 12-step program, and it’s actually really refreshing to see his commitment to it and how he tries to win others over with it.
-The 12-step program itself almost becomes its own character as John tries to get his life back on track.
+He doesn’t expand on this, but watching him lounge on his king-sized bed while twirling the ends of his hair lets us know that he has as much pain in his life as John or any of the others he sponsors.
+Nevertheless, he lives by the 12-step program, and it’s refreshing to see his commitment to it and how he tries to win others over with it.
+The 12-step program almost becomes its own character as John tries to get his life back on track.

-This is a really good movie, and it shines through the direction of Van Sant and particularly through Phoenix, who carries this movie in a way in which other actors would have failed.
-It’s not a feel-good story (Callahan, himself, is the first to say that), but it is a feel-good movie.
-This is enhanced by the tremendous score provided by Danny Elfman, that’s mostly jazzy and alternates with an uncanny but comfortable feeling orchestra but with alternately eerie and comforting improvising of orchestral instruments.
-And it all works.
-Fabulously.
+Don’t Worry, He Won’t Get Far on Foot is a really good movie, and it shines through the direction of Van Sant and mainly through Phoenix, who carries this movie in a way other actors would have failed.
+It’s not a feel-good story (Callahan himself is the first to say that), but it is a feel-good movie.
+Enhancing it is the tremendous score provided by Danny Elfman.
+It is mainly jazzy and alternates with an uncanny but comfortable feeling orchestra but alternately eerie and comforting improvising of orchestral instruments.
+It all works fabulously.

 Plot 9/10